Gravitational Wave Generation via the Einstein-Langevin Equation: Numerical Results

 \section{Numerical Results}

-The Euler scheme for graviton fluctuations is implemented in \textit{Mathematica}, with the length of the conformal-timelapse set to $\mathtt{l=100\,000}$ as suggested in Section \ref{discrete}.
-The range in the observer time $t_i\in[0,H_0^{-1}]$ translates to $\tau_i\in[0,\mathtt{l}]$, spanning the entire simulation.
-At $\tau_l=\mathtt{l}$, the coupling $H_0t_l=1$ defines the moment of merger, corresponding to $H_0\tau_l=\ln(2)$ via Eq. (\ref{t_to_tau}).
-To account for the exponential decay of the scalar factor due to a negative $H_0$, the observer time and scalar factor are defined as:
+The forward Euler scheme for graviton fluctuations is implemented in \textsc{Wolfram Mathematica}, with the length of the conformal-timelapse set to $\mathtt{l=100\,000}$ as suggested in Section \ref{discrete}.
+Naively at face value, the range in the observer time $t_i\in[0,H_0^{-1}]$ translates to $\tau_i\in[0,\mathtt{l}]$, spanning the entire simulation.
+At $\tau_l=\mathtt{l}$, the coupling $H_0t_\infty=1$ defines the moment of merger, which corresponds to $H_0\tau_l=\ln(2)$ via Eq. (\ref{t_to_tau}).
+To account for the exponential decay of the scalar factor due to a negative $H_0$, the observer time and scalar factor are defined as follows, i.e. independent of the explicit definition of $H_0$ via Eq. (\ref{hubble}):